cosmos/sdk-tutorials/academy/golang-intro/index.md

 Working with Cosmos also often means working with Golang.
 If you have not worked much with Go, do not worry.

-This introduction to Golang is meant as a useful overview of Go and as such, a starting point for your journey in the Cosmos ecosystem and developing with the Cosmos SDK.
+This introduction to Golang is meant as a useful overview of Go and as such, a starting point for your journey in the Cosmos Ecosystem and developing with the Cosmos SDK.

 You can also use it as a refresher if you feel a bit rusty when it comes to Go.

 ![](/go-lp.svg)

-## In this module
+## In this chapter

 <HighlightBox type="learning">